AdobeDocs/photoshop-api-docs/README.md

 - Create a JPEG, TIFF or PNG rendition of various sizes
 - Request thumbnail previews of all renderable layers
 - Convert between any of the supported filetypes (PSD, JPEG, TIFF, PNG)

+### Layer level edits
+- General layer edits
+  - Edit the layer name/id
+  - Toggle the layer locked state
+  - Toggle layer visibility
+  - Apply bounds
+- Add or edit a Fill layer in a document along with Blend modes

 ### Compatibility with Photoshop versions